jeffreycwitt/pl399/docs/04-wires-codes-ideas.md

 How did telegraph companies feel about these short cuts?

 {:.answer}
-Obviously, they didn't like it, because it cut down on their profits
+Obviously, they didn't like it, because it cut down on their profits.

 {:.question}
 What could they do about it?
-Or what could they potential do about it?
+Or what could they potentially do about it?

 <div class="answer" markdown="1">